rockarts/gif-of-life/README.md

 #### Rules

-- If a person with an opinion has fewer than 2 opinionated neighbours then they stops having an opinion since there is not enough people to argue with.
+- If a person with an opinion has fewer than 2 opinionated neighbours then they stop having an opinion since there is not enough people to argue with.

-- If a person with an opinion has more than 3 opinionated neighbours then they stops having an opinion since their opinion is drowned out by their neighbours.
+- If a person with an opinion has more than 3 opinionated neighbours then they stop having an opinion since their opinion is drowned out by their neighbours.

 - If a person without an opinion that have exactly 3 opinionated neighbours and at least 2 of them think "Gif" is pronounced with a hard G then they form an opinion that it is pronounced with a hard G